-The Principal or other designated administrator shall notify the parents by letter of their child's assignment to the Alternative Education Program.
-The letter shall include length and reason for assignment, expected behavior of the student, and notification that assignment may be extended or shortened depending upon the attitude and cooperation of the student.
+The designated administrator shall provide written notification to the parents regarding their child's assignment to an Alternative Education Program.

+The notification for an involuntary assignment shall include length and reason for assignment, expected behavior of the student, as well as criteria for exiting the program.

-The duration of the alternative assignment shall be as provided in applicable Board policy, code of conduct, or other alternative program standards adopted by the District or as decided by the team and approved by the Superintendent/designee.
+The duration of the involuntary alternative assignment shall be as provided in applicable Board policy, Student Support and Behavior Intervention Handbook, or other alternative program standards adopted by the District or as decided by the team and approved by the Superintendent/designee.